buildkite/docs/pages/pipelines/rules.md

 ## Create a rule

-Admins can create new rules on the **Rules** page in the **Organization settings**, as well as through the REST API's or GraphQL API's create-a-rule feature.
+Admins can create new rules on the **Rules** page in the **Organization settings**, as well as via the Buildkite REST API and GraphQL API.

 ### Using the Buildkite interface